 I understand that everyone has a different code of ethics even though INTEGRITY is supposed to mean the same thing to everyone.
 It's not supposed to be about selling papers or web site articles, or writing books.
 It's about doing the right things.
 We often talk about the athlete selling his soul or attaching themselves to the wrong group of people.
 But what about that writer or reporter that won't call it the way it really is?
 Isn't he doing a disservice to his profession and to you the fan because don't you deserve the whole truth and nothing but the truth, and not just their version.
 Trust me, it's a fine line.
 We always talk about the athlete's responsibility, but what about the responsibility of the media?
 I know that I have made people mad before with some of my articles, but that's OK because my comments have been about the game of football and related issues.
 I can deal with it.
 But I can't deal with the media that crosses the line.
 That's when IT'S TIME TO RUFFLE FEATHERS and say enough is enough!!!!!!!

 Editor's note: Harry Sydney is a former fullback and assistant coach for the Green Bay Packers.
-If you have a question for Harry, e-mail it to PackerReport.com managing editor Todd Korth at firstname.lastname@example.org, and he will forward it to him.
+If you have a question for Harry, e-mail it to PackerReport.com managing editor Todd Korth at email@example.com, and it will be forwarded to him.